Mekhlabhishek/Test1/book/chapter-10.md

 ## Creating a getter file

 Similar to the selector create a getter file in `getters` folder with the name `sign_up_getters.js`.
-In this file first we will import the selectors as
+In this file first, we will import the selectors as

 ```
 const signUpSelectors = require('../selectors/sign_up_selectors');
 ```

-Next, same like selector we will define a hash object and export it like
+Next, same like selector, we will define a hash object and export it like

 ```
 const signUpGetter = {